Q+A: Eric Moore, Huge

-There is indeed a bit of irony to our name – but it’s not ironic now.
-We started as two people, hence ‘Huge’ fit perfectly, matching our aspirations if not our size.
-It speaks to how we think for ourselves and for our clients: we think big, and have grown to be literally bigger — with more than 1,200 employees worldwide.
+There is indeed a bit of irony to our name— but it's not ironic now.
+We started as two people, hence 'Huge' fit perfectly, matching our aspirations if not our size.
+It speaks to how we think for ourselves and for our clients: we think big, and have grown to be literally bigger, with more than 1,200 employees worldwide.

 We decided early on not to follow the conventional approach for starting a creative agency (e.g. setting up shop on Madison Avenue).
-We instead chose DUMBO as Huge’s headquarters because the location allows us to focus on making groundbreaking work for our clients in a community of artists and designers like ourselves.
-Being in DUMBO lets us tap into the creative talent who live in the borough, offering them the opportunity to walk, ride the ferry or bike a short distance to work (instead of taking the subway into Manhattan).
+We instead chose DUMBO as Huge's headquarters because the location allows us to focus on making groundbreaking work for our clients in a community of artists and designers like ourselves.
+Being in DUMBO lets us tap into the creative talent who live in the borough, offering them the opportunity to walk, ride the ferry, or bike a short distance to work (instead of taking the subway into Manhattan).
 In fact, 70% of our office lives in Brooklyn.

-Favorite spots in DUMBO?
+What are your favorite spots in DUMBO?

 How can I not say the Archway?!
 But, truly, I love that DUMBO is right on the water, and Brooklyn Bridge Park continues to evolve and become better and better.
-There is nothing like having a three minute walk to a seat by the water.
+There is nothing like having a three-minute walk to a seat by the water.